b-sakai/als_v2_sakai_graduation/README.md

 3. copy mod files (cp als_v2_sakai_graduation/mod/* to neuron_kplus/mod)
 4. compile neuron in the neuron_kplus (refer to the documentation of neuron_kplus)
 5. change the path of src1/run.sh
+6. change the parameter in src/run.sh
-6. execute the program (sh run.sh)
+7. execute the program (sh run.sh)
+run.sh : simulate Antennal Lobe neuron and its synaptic changes against to continuous two different odor stimulation for more information please reference my graduate thesis

 Directory structure
 /analyze        python program for generating graph of PSTH, ISF, membrance potential from result